berkimbayev/kinnow/README.md

 #
 ### Video Mockup
-The short video mockup of the theater is available [here](https://youtu.be/LT72UCeYAf8).
+A short video mockup of the theater is available [here](https://youtu.be/LT72UCeYAf8).

 #
 ### Author